 The Admission Application Deadline is January 15.
 This includes completion of all steps including transcripts, parent/guardian form, recommendations, student visit, etc.

-CA continues to welcome applications to the wait pool after the January 15 deadline, but we do not schedule student visits for wait pool applicants unless we anticipate an opening in the grade level.
+CA continues to welcome applications to the wait pool after the January 15 deadline, but we hold off on scheduling student visits for wait pool applicants unless we anticipate an opening in the grade level.

 For Pre-Kindergarten, Kindergarten, and Grade 1 applicants, developmental readiness is assessed by our teachers during the Student Visit, and no other formal testing is required.